If you’re new to junk journaling and are looking for some junk journal definitions to help you out with any of the following questions:

 This is where you collage on a large piece of cardstock or some other suitable base material like packaging or thick book pages.
 The idea is that you can trim this “masterboard” down to make junk journal tags, journaling cards, pockets and more.

-Here are a couple of collage masterboards I’ve made recently, which I can’t wait to cut down:
+Here are a couple of my collage masterboards as examples:

 Crop-a-Dile Eyelet Setter

 A crop-a-dile is an eyelet setting tool made by the company We R Memory Keepers and it’s a very popular tool among junk journalers and crafters.
 Once you figure out which settings you need for your type of eyelets, you’ll find it quick and easy to make journal closures and adorn your tags with eyelets – and quietly.
 No need to hammer on metal and keep all your neighbours awake!

 A December daily is a type of journal you might want to create and/or sell.
 They’re usually Christmas or winter-themed and the idea is that you or whoever owns the journal would write in it every day throughout December.

 Junk journal digitals (or printables) are a type of scrapbook paper if you will.
 If you’re good with Photoshop, then you could try designing your own or you can buy them ready-to-print from Etsy sellers.

 Digitals come in all different colours, themes and designs and are so pretty to work with – and not too expensive if you can print them out at home.

 Edith Holden is a writer from the early 1900s who penned a very popular book among junk journalers called “The Country Diary of an Edwardian Lady”.